GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 So long as you are concentrating on the spell, you may expend an action or reaction to move the pillar up to a number of yards equal to the spell's tier.

 Anytime the pillar comes in contact with something, it must succeed a [Body] save with a DV equal to the spellcheck + double the spell's tier or be knocked back a number of yards equal to the points of failure.
 A critical failure will also knock the creature prone.
-Additionally, if a creature ends a phase completely within its boundries, that creature suffers a cutting attack.
+Additionally, if a creature ends a phase completely within its boundaries, that creature suffers a cutting attack.

 Nothing can be seen through the pillar and non-magical ranged attacks are stopped by it.